axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

 ts-node evm/its.js freeze-tokens <token-id-1> <token-id-2> ...
 ```

-Behavior:
-- Internally calls `setFlowLimits(tokenIds, flowLimits)` with each `flowLimit` set to `1`.
-- Effectively **halts outbound flows** for those token IDs on the current chain (subject to implementation details).

-Use this for emergency response when you need to stop transfers for specific tokens.
+It stop transfers for specific tokens.

 ---